 General Operating Support

-The majority of funding is in the form of multi-year, general operating support to arts and culture organizations in the Chicago region.
-We make grants directly to organizations with budgets above $2 million.
+Funding is in the form of multi-year, general operating support to Chicago-based arts and culture organizations.
+We make grants directly to organizations with budgets above $1 million.
 Grant sizes range from $50,000 to $75,000 per year, typically for three years.